When you’re adding to the family, having a double stroller makes getting around with two (or more) kids of the same or different ages a lot easier.

 Here’s the gist: Double strollers come in one of three basic configurations: tandem, side by side and modular, which converts as your kids grow and allows you to seat them all kinds of ways (more on modularity in an upcoming post).
 You can also add a platform or a seat to the single stroller you currently own, turning it into a double (or even triple) baby/toddler mobile.

 Which route should you go?
 Asking yourself these seven key questions–and surveying some of your options–before you hit the virtual or brick-and-mortar aisles can narrow the field and help save your double-stroller-shopping sanity.

 1. Do I need a stroller that accepts two infant car seats?

 Yes to this if you’re having twins.
 (If you’re not having twins, go ahead and skip to question #2.)
 Here’s a snapshot of some your two-infant-car-seat-double stroller options:

-The Austlen utility stroller accepts two infant car seats; it’s compatible with Maxi Cosi, Nuna and Cybex car seats (adapters and car seats sold separately).
-You can also add a second seat or a Sit & Stand jump seat on the back (also sold separately).
-All seats fold with the stroller.
+The Austlen utility stroller accepts two infant car seats; it’s compatible with Britax, Chicco, Maxi Cosi, Nuna and Cybex car seats (adapters and car seats sold separately).
+You can also add a second seat or a Sit & Stand jump seat on the back (also sold separately) and a cargo bag.
+All infant car seats fold with the stroller.
 You don’t have to remove them first (radar: sanity saver).
 Austlen is the U-haul of strollers.
 Consider it if you have lots to lug + babies.